 Glory takes years of commitment and effort.

 Athlete’s like Tennil Reed have paid this price and reaped the rewards.
-If the roar of the crowd and reaching the podium at the upcoming Alpha Games in the South of France, means as much to you as it did for Tennil, listen closely.
+If the roar of the crowd and reaching the podium at the Alpha Games in the South of France means as much to you as it did for Tennil, listen closely.

 To win, it’s what you do when you’re not being watched that counts.
 Becoming a champion takes work and sacrifice away from the competition floor.
 There are no shortcuts.